The LEWIS Climaloy Industrial Tower - 8 Rung Tower System

 - 250mm pitch span frame for strength, stability and ease of use

 - Colour coded braces, making assembly even easier

 - Smooth and ribbed tubing for increased grip

-- Fully complies with the latest regulations, product standards and requirements - including the 3T method of assembly
+- Fully complies with the latest regulations, product standards and requirements

 - Large, articulated rubber feet on all stabilisers

 - AGR and 3T (through the Trapdoor) build methods available

 - Safe working load of 275kg per platform level up to a maximum of 950kg per tower (including self-weight)

 - Floating frame spigots